stroxler/tapl-reference-impls/tapl-ocaml/README.md

 a `make clean`) so I think `ocaml-lsp-server` is able to find the files it needs under both a "flat" make-based structure and a `_build`-based dune structure.

+## Getting debugger support

+See the chapter 10 README for notes on setting up and using a command-line debugger.
+Starting at that chapter, the dune files support ocamldebug use against their output.